-- for too long, every single decision that I make on a daily basis has been entirely based on money and nothing else. whether or not I go work in a coffee shop, or take the bus downtown to walk around the park, or use the last of some item in the fridge…this is at the forefront of my worrying mind.
-I don’t even feel that great about booking work because I see those paychecks as nothing more than what bill they’ll need to go towards (in which those checks will barely make a dent). i’m looking at everything as steps towards balance that just aren’t big enough and it’s sucking the enjoyment out of everything.
-BLAH.
+- For so long, every single decision I’ve on a daily basis has been entirely based on money and nothing else.
+Whether or not I go work in a coffee shop, or take the bus downtown to walk around the park, or use the last of some item in the fridge…this is at the forefront of my worrying mind.
+I don’t even feel that great about booking work because I see those paychecks as nothing more than what bill they’ll need to go towards (in which those checks will barely make a dent).
+I’m looking at everything as steps towards balance, but it still feels as though the steps just aren’t big enough.

-- it’s so f r e a k i n g hot out and I’m not even living in a part of the world that’s really feeling the results of global warming. i’m worried we’re going to elect a president who doesn’t treat this as the urgent issue it is. this is actually a really valid concern, I realize that. but it’s part of the buzzing so there you have it.
+- So…it’s really hot out, and I’m not even living in a part of the world that’s really feeling the results of global warming.
+Naturally my brain jumps straight from “it’s hot out” to “we’re going to elect a president who doesn’t treat this as the urgent issue it is.”

-- not to be needy (I am though), but i’m really wondering when Sean and I will ever been on the same life schedule. it’s only ever been this way, with him working nights and me being an “early to bed, early to rise” type of gal, but I’m less patient about it lately. maybe because it’s summer and I want to take advantage of all kinds of activities…or maybe because I know I’ll have to sell my soul to a steady job soon and won’t be able to do things on a whim anymore. or maybe both!
+- Not to be needy (I am though), but I’m really wondering when Sean and I will ever been on the same life schedule.
+It’s only ever been this way, with him working nights and me being an “early to bed, early to rise” type of gal, but I’m less patient about it lately.
+This might be because it’s summer and I want to take advantage of all kinds of activities…or maybe because I know I’ll have to sell my soul to a steady job soon and won’t be able to do things on a whim anymore. oOr maybe both!

-- there’s a literal buzz coming from every fan in this house which is surely not helping my head, but we need all the fans because #globalwarming
+- There’s a literal buzz coming from every fan in this house which is really getting my sensory overload thing going.

 *sigh* …Okay.
 Thank you.